-Consumed in excess, added sugars will cause all sorts of problems like metabolic syndrome, obesity, diabetes and cardiovascular disease.
+Consumed in excess, added sugars may cause all sorts of problems like metabolic syndrome, obesity, diabetes and heart disease.

 At the end of the day, coconut sugar is no miracle food.

-I'm going to have to put coconut sugar is in the same boat as honey.
-It is healthier than refined sugar, but definitely worse than no sugar at all.
+Coconut sugar belongs in the same boat as most sugar alternatives.
+It’s healthier than refined sugar but definitely worse than no sugar at all.